 The FDA also states that 40% of finished prescription drugs found in U.S. pharmacies were imported.
 Our data indicates that number is much higher: 70%.
 Yes, 20 drugs are a small sample size, but we didn’t cherry pick the samples, we used IMS Health data—the top 20 prescribed brand drugs in 2015.
 We look forward to researching more medications to see how many are made in America vs. abroad.

 The crux of the matter comes down to who controls the importation, which means distribution, of medication.
 The answer is the drug companies.
 Their control means they can protect high drug prices here in America.
 That’s why even medications that are made in America and shipped to Canada and worldwide cost so much more here: re-importation is banned – except by the drug companies themselves!
 Of course, some Americans re-import medication at lower prices anyway by ordering it online.

-Making it legal to import medication at a lower cost, including empowering more consumers to do so, will break the stranglehold of the drug companies on the throats of American patients.Tagged with: affordable and safe prescription drug importation act, CBO, foreign made, pharmacychecker research, S.469
+Making it legal to import medication at a lower cost, including empowering more consumers to do so, will break the stranglehold of the drug companies on the throats of American patients.affordable and safe prescription drug importation act, CBO, foreign made, pharmacychecker research, S.469

 That’s the good ole U.S.A.
 Goverment for you!!!
 Allows all retailers to buy from foreign companies and allow price gouging BUY LOW SELL HIGH